Power Supply Circuits Primer & Tutorial Includes:

 Stability with time

-It is found that the output voltage of a power supply may change a small amount over a period of time.
 Although the amounts of change are normally small, they may be important in some applications.
-As a result figures for the voltage output stability with time are sometimes quoted within the overall power supply specifications.
+As a result figures for the voltage output stability with time are often quoted within the overall power supply specifications.

 For the stability specification, the output voltage of the power supply will be measured over a period of time under constant load and input voltage and the voltage drift measured.
 Typically, this will be a few millivolts (e.g. five to ten) over a period of ten hours.